 Supplements in Review Recommendation

 - Lutemax 2020®, 20 mg lutein/4 mg zeaxanthin.

-Lutemax is the highest quality, most-researched lutein & zeaxanthin ingredient available.
+Lutemax is a highest quality, research-backed lutein & zeaxanthin ingredient.
 Unlike generic lutein and zeaxanthin, Lutemax is patented and proven to provide a wide range of vision and other health benefits in high-quality clinical studies.

 Research suggests 10-20 mg lutein/2-4 mg zeaxanthin.
 Most successful studies use dosages of 10-20 mg lutein/2-4 mg zeaxanthin, which are similar to the 20 mg/4 mg dosages most commonly found in supplements.

 - Roberts RL et al. Lutein and zeaxanthin in eye and skin health.
 Clin Dermatol.
 2009 Mar-Apr;27(2):195-201. ↩

 - John W. Erdman, Jr. et al. Lutein and Brain Function.
 Foods.
 2015 Dec; 4(4): 547–564. ↩